 This knit fabric guide may be a little more technical than others out on the interwebs, but I know sewists are smart cookies, and it’s my belief that the more you understand a topic, the less hesitant you are to jump into it.
 With this in mind, let’s master our medium!
 Prowess sewing knit fabrics is within your grasp.

 This post features affiliate links chosen for you.
 If you click through and make a purchase, I may receive a commission at no additional cost to you.
-Affiliate advertising the main way I earn income from Sie Macht, and I thank you for your support! 💙
+Thank you for your support! 💙

 Table of Contents

 What Type of Fabric is a Knit Fabric?

 A textile made of looped yarn, either parallel to the grain or on the cross grain, is considered a knit fabric.
 Unlike woven fabric, which is created when yarn is interlaced at right angles, knit fabric can be created from one or more yarns.

 Stretch knit fabric can be made of basically anything:

 - Even more!
 (Name a fiber, and it probably can be knit.)

 And these fibers can be blended with each other, too!
 And many of these fibers are blended with spandex/Lycra/elastane for extra stretch.

 Knit fabric comes in many different weights of fabric.